kmocorro/kevinmocorro.com/content/blog/things-i-learned-when-i-started-programming/index.md

 ####3.Don't be afraid to make mistakes

 I know it sounds a cliché right?
 But it's true.
-When you're afraid about something, you tend not to do anything but wait for it to happen.
+When you're afraid about something, you tend not to do anything and just wait for it to happen.

 People often think of me as a trying hard professional but what they don't know is that I have tried several work arounds to make things done.
 The code is not optimal, not properly written but still I was able to launch my first web app.
 I need to get things rolling, I need to get things done.